This article is part of a larger series on General Liability Insurance.

 6. Medical Expense

-This is considered no-fault insurance and covers medical bills and first aid to those who obtain bodily injury while on-premises.
+While a medical expense is included in general liability insurance coverage limits, this is considered no-fault insurance and covers medical bills and first aid to those who obtain bodily injury while on-premises.
 It covers reasonable expenses subject to the medical expenses limit on the policy.
 When a claim occurs, the aggregate limit is diminished by the claim amount.

 Medical Expense Example